adr-geotab/cIOX_sample/custom_messaging/README.md

 # Custom Messaging Sample
-This directory demonstrates how to send custom messages from the IOX to the GO device over CAN and MyGeotab API.
-The data is transmitted in multi-frame data logs (0x1E) of the third party free format data type (0x00).
-A custom message is defined and constructed in 0x1E format, which is then sent to the GO device and subsequently pushed to the MyGeotab cloud.
-As such, this data is then read and then decoded to retrieve the original custom message.
-The multi-frame data log transmissions can occur at any time following the handshake.
-This custom messaging differs from [MIME messaging](../MIME_outbound) in that the payload length is limited to 27 bytes, there are no integrated content types, and that there are no 0x25 packet wrappers.
-As such, 0x1E logs are preferrable for more simple messaging.
+This directory demonstrates how to send custom messages from a custom IOX device to a GO device via the CAN bus and retrieve them from the MyGeotab API.
+The data is transmitted using multi-frame data logs (0x1E) of the third-party free format data type (0x00).
+This custom messaging method involves defining, constructing, and sending a message in the 0x1E format to the GO device, which then pushes the data to the MyGeotab cloud.
+After transmission, the data can be retrieved and decoded to reconstruct the original custom message.

+This 0x1E custom messaging approach differs from [MIME messaging](../MIME_outbound) in several ways:
+- Payload length is limited to 27 bytes (see more below).
+- No integrated content types are used.
+- Absence of 0x25 packet wrappers.
+- Absence of 0x0B TX MyG reception confirmation

+Consequently, 0x1E logs are preferable for simpler, lightweight messaging tasks.

 ## custom_messaging.py
-This script is responsible for constructing the payload from the custom message string then sending it to the GO device.
-It runs on the IOX device, logs all inbound messages, and has three primary functions.
+This script constructs the payload from the custom message string and sends it to the GO device.
+It operates on the IOX device, logging all inbound messages, and includes three primary functions:
-1. Upon bringing up the CAN bus, the IOX handshakes (0x02) in response to the first poll request (0x01) and responds to all other poll requests.
+1. Upon initiating the CAN bus, the IOX device performs a handshake (0x02) in response to the initial poll request (0x01) and acknowledges all subsequent poll requests.
-2. After the second poll request is acknowledged by the GO device (0x14), the IOX sends the external device ID through 0x1D type 0x01.
+2. After the GO device acknowledges the second poll request (0x14), the IOX sends the external device ID using 0x1D type 0x01.
-3. Converts the custom string to properly structured 0x1E payloads, then sequentially sends the payloads upon 0x14 ACK responses from the previous payload.
+3. Converts the custom message string into properly structured 0x1E payloads and sequentially sends these payloads upon receiving 0x14 ACK responses for each preceding payload.

-The GO device receives the 0x1E multi-frame data log and pushes it to the MyGeotab cloud, which can be interacted with through the API.
-Unlike MIME messaging, the GO device does not confirm the reception of messages, other than the 0x14 ACK messages.
+The GO device receives the 0x1E multi-frame data log and forwards it to the MyGeotab cloud, which can be accessed via the API.
+Unlike MIME messaging, the GO device does not provide specific confirmation of message reception beyond the 0x14 ACK responses.
+Multi-frame data log transmissions can occur at any time post-handshake.

 ### Sample CAN Logging of Custom Messaging
 Here is a sample log of pushing a custom 0x1E multi-frame data log to the GO: